What Is a Vehicle Inspection Checklist?

 Whether your vehicle is a car, truck, SUV, commercial vehicle, or passenger-carrying vehicle (for instance, a school bus or ambulance), the inspection should be done right before using the vehicle.
 Perform a pre-operation inspection each time you use the vehicle – for example, at the beginning of a shift or before the first call.
-You may also complete a Vehicle Inspection Checklist template when conducting regular driver training assessments.
+You may also complete a Car Inspection Checklist template when conducting regular driver training assessments.

 What Is Part of the Daily Vehicle Inspection Checklist?

-- Describe the vehicle - write down its type, make and model, year, license plate number, and mileage;
+- Describe the vehicle - write down its type, make and model, year, license plate number, and mileage.

 - Find out if the brakes are in good condition.
 Test the emergency brake;

 - Check the front and rear bumpers and record their condition;

 - Use the horn a couple of times to verify it works and is loud enough;